Eric England (sniper)

 Master Sergeant Eric Roy England (April 15, 1933 – April 7, 2018) was a sniper for the United States Marine Corps 3rd Marine Division during the Vietnam War.
-He had 98 confirmed kills with many more unconfirmed.
+He had 98 confirmed kills, and many more unconfirmed.
 Joining the U.S. Marine Corps (USMC) in 1950, England was a Nationals rifle shooting champion by age 19 in 1952, and a long-range champion by 1968.
-He received his first competitive training in USMC bootcamp from his cousin, Dr. James Harry Turner, at that time a Marine weapons instructor.
+He received his first competitive training in USMC bootcamp from his cousin James Harry Turner, at that time a Marine weapons instructor.
 This led to a 24-year career on the USMC rifle team, winning national and international competitions as participant and coach.

-Although little known outside of sniper circles, England was highly respected, and was the subject of the book Phantom of Phu Bai, written by Dr. J. B. Turner.
-Carlos Hathcock was once quoted as saying, "Eric is a great man, a great shooter, and a great Marine".
+Although little-known outside of sniper circles, England was highly respected, and was the subject of the book Phantom of Phu Bai, written by J. B. Turner.
 A sculpture in England's honor was erected at the county courthouse in Union County, Georgia, in 2006.
 Guest speakers included former Governor of Georgia and U.S. Senator Zell Miller, a former Marine, and a cousin of England; and Maj.
 Edward James Land, USMC, (ret.), Carlos Hathcock's commanding officer and occasional fellow sniper in Vietnam.

-Senator Zell Miller, author, news commentator, former Marine and former governor of Georgia, stated, "Eric England was my career inspiration.
-By modeling after him, I achieved every success I have had in life".
+England married Glenda Sue Berrong of Blairsville, Georgia, in 1979, and they remained married until his death.
+He died at the V.A.
+Hospital in Decatur, Georgia on April 7, 2018, at the age of 84.
+He was survived by his son Howard Beck, and three grandchildren.